freaktechnik/twitch-chatlog/README.md

                    actual time.                   [string] [default: "00:00:00"] -e, --end        End time.
 Alternative to specifying a length.
-A time like for start.                                               [string] -h, --help       Show help                                           [boolean] --version        Show version number                                 [boolean]
+A time like for start.                                               [string] -r, --requests   Amount of requests to run at once.      [number] [default: 1] -h, --help       Show help                                           [boolean] --version        Show version number                                 [boolean]